PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Related Work

-The CNN/DM corpus utilized English news articles as documents and highlights as summaries \citep{hermann-etal-2015-teaching,nallapati-etal-2016-abstractive}, followed by \citet{scialom-etal-2020-mlsum2} to construct MLSUM in five Indo-European languages. \citet{hasan-etal-2021-xl} created XL-Sum with BBC articles' first sentence as a summary and the rest as a document. \citet{varab-schluter-2021-massivesumm} developed MassiveSumm by scraping a wide range of websites.
-The ILSUM dataset crawled several leading newspapers in India \cite{satapara2022fire}, and TeSum used Telugu news with summaries from human annotators \citep{urlana-etal-2022-tesum}.
-Recently, \citet{verma-etal-2023-large} built a multilingual multi-modal dataset M3LS from the BBC website.
-A concurrent work sourced from a news aggregator to form a multilingual headline dataset in Indic languages \citep[V\=arta,][]{aralikatte2023varta}.
+Earlier works like the CNN/DM corpus utilized English news articles as documents and highlights as summaries \citep{hermann-etal-2015-teaching,nallapati-etal-2016-abstractive}, followed by \citet{scialom-etal-2020-mlsum2} to construct MLSUM in five Indo-European languages. \citet{hasan-etal-2021-xl} created XL-Sum with BBC articles' first sentence as a summary and the rest as a document. \citet{varab-schluter-2021-massivesumm} developed MassiveSumm by scraping a wide range of websites.
+The ILSUM dataset crawled several leading newspapers in India \cite{satapara2022fire}, and TeSum used Telugu news with summaries from human annotators \citep{urlana-etal-2022-tesum}. \citet{verma-etal-2023-large} built a multilingual multi-modal dataset M3LS from the BBC website.
+Recently, a concurrent work sourced data from a news aggregator to form a multilingual headline dataset in Indic languages \citep[V\=arta,][]{aralikatte2023varta}.

-Exploiting public resources usually results in same-language document-summary pairs.
-In order to create cross-lingual data, one can have existing datasets undergoing secondary processing. \citet{zhu-etal-2019-ncls2} translated summaries in monolingual datasets into another language while ensuring that the translation of a translated summary did not deviate from the original.
+Exploiting public resources usually results in same-language document-summary pairs as introduced above. \citet{zhu-etal-2019-ncls2} translated summaries in monolingual datasets into another language while ensuring that the round-trip translation of the summary did not deviate from the original one.
 The CrossSum corpus \citep{Bhattacharjee2022crosssum} was derived from XL-Sum by thresholding similarity between cross-lingual summaries, and pairing a summary with the document of a parallel summary.
-WikiLingua aligned summaries and documents in different languages using image pivots in the how-to articles on the WikiHow website \citep{ladhak-etal-2020-wikilingua}.
+The naturally arising cross-lingual datasets include WikiLingua which aligned summaries and documents using image pivots \citep{ladhak-etal-2020-wikilingua} and EUR-Lex-Sum from a platform hosting legal documents \citep{aumiller-etal-2022-eur}.

 Our PMIndiaSum falls in the category of using public article-headline pairs.
 The data itself is massively cross-lingual due to the multilingualism of the published news.
-We greatly benefit from the tools released by the PMIndia corpus \cite{haddow2020pmindia}, which is a machine translation dataset between English and Indian languages, extracted from the same website.
+We greatly benefit from the materials released by the PMIndia parallel corpus \cite{haddow2020pmindia}, which is a machine translation dataset between English and Indian languages, extracted from the same website.